• Home

 Mount the belt to the motor pulley

-Using the same belt that you have been operating with your previous clutch motor, insert it around the belt groove on the sewing machine then through the belt slot on the sewing table.
+Using the same belt that you have been operating with your previous clutch motor, insert it around the belt groove on the sewing machine and then through the belt slot on the sewing table.
 After this, try to mount it on the belt groove and see whether it fits.

 If the belt is hanging loosely, adjust its tension by moving the motor backward, and this is done by loosening the adjustment screw, which is usually located just above the pulley.